jeetsukumaran/ctrlp-pythonic.vim/README.md

 The `:CtrlPPythonic` command will be available to directly invoke Ctrl-P in `pythonic` mode.

-This is not bound to any key-mapping by default, so you may want to add the following to your _.vimrc_:
+This is not bound to any key-mapping by default, so you may want to add something like the following to your _.vimrc_:

-    nnoremap <Leader>/ :CtrlPPythonic<Cr>
+    nnoremap <Leader>py :CtrlPPythonic<Cr>

 License
 -------